-The Ongoing Support and Volunteer Services Program involves both the delivery of direct client services in the community and in correction facilities, and in the development of volunteer resources.
-Direct services are offered to women and young women, 12 years of age and older, who are in conflict with the law, or “at risk” of coming into the judicial system.
+The Ongoing Support and Volunteer Services Program involves both the delivery of direct client services in the community and in correctional facilities, and the development of volunteer resources.
+Direct services are offered to women and young women, 12 years of age and older, who are or have been in conflict with the law, or “at risk” of coming into the judicial system.
 Services of this program are offered in-house at 204 Elm Street, Sudbury, in Sudbury District Jail and North Bay Jail for women and, in Northern Youth Services and Near North Youth Centre for young women.

 The Elizabeth Fry Society was founded by volunteers and our strong volunteer base ensures the provision of much needed programs and services in Sudbury and North Bay.
 Volunteers continue play a critical and active role in all aspects of the organization.
 Volunteer opportunities also promote community awareness and involvement in the criminal justice system.

-One-to-one support, outreach, crisis intervention, food assistance, clothing, transportation assistance, housing referrals, and referrals to other community programs and services.
-Focus is placed on developing strategies and interventions to prevent criminal activity, and to foster rehabilitation and reintegration.
+One-to-one support, counselling, group programming, outreach, crisis intervention, food assistance, clothing, transportation assistance, housing referrals, and referrals to other community programs and services.
+Focus is placed on identifying personal risk factors, developing strategies and interventions to prevent criminal activity, and to foster rehabilitation and reintegration.

-Agency staff and volunteers provide information and emotional support to adult and adolescent women appearing in court.
+Agency staff and volunteers provide information and emotional support to adult and young women appearing in court.
 Support is also extended to family members.

 Volunteers, students and staff provide women in jail with friendly visits, recreational programming, emotional support, information and referrals.
 This volunteer-based service has existed since our inception in 1972.